 U.S.-Canada border shuts as coronavirus battle intensifies

-The United States and Canada closed their mutual border to "non-essential traffic" on Wednesday while President Donald Trump moved to hasten medical equipment production and said hospital ships would be deployed in the battle against the coronavirus.
-The new steps were announced as Wall Street extended a four-week plummet amid deepening concerns about a worsening public health crisis that has paralyzed large sectors of the U.S. economy and led to fears of a global recession.
+The United States and Canada closed their shared border to "non-essential traffic" on Wednesday as U.S. President Donald Trump moved to hasten medical equipment production and said hospital ships would be deployed in the battle against the coronavirus.
+The steps were announced as Wall Street extended a four-week plunge in the face of deepening concerns about a public health crisis that has paralyzed large sectors of the U.S. economy and led to fears of a global recession.

-By the closing bell on Wednesday, the Dow Jones Industrial Average effectively erased the last of the once-sizeable gains it had accrued since President Donald Trump took office.
-The S&P 500, a broader measure of the U.S. stock market, ended the day down 5.2%, nearly 30% off February's record peak as growing signs of coronavirus damage to corporate American overshadowed sweeping official moves to protect the economy.
+By the closing bell on Wednesday, the Dow Jones Industrial Average effectively erased the last of the once-sizeable gains it had accrued since Trump took office in January 2017.
+The S&P 500, a broader measure of the U.S. stock market, ended the day down 5.2%, nearly 30% off February's record peak as growing signs of coronavirus damage to corporate America overshadowed sweeping official moves to protect the economy.

-In a struggle that Trump previously minimized but now likens to a war, the Republican president said he would invoke the Defense Production Act to let the U.S. government accelerate production of needed medical equipment such as face masks and other protective gear during the health crisis.
+In a struggle that Trump at first made light of but now likens to a war, the Republican president said he would invoke the Defense Production Act to allow the government to accelerate production of medical equipment such as face masks and other protective gear during the health crisis.
 "It's a very tough situation here.
 You have to do things," Trump said.

 The law, enacted in 1950 at the outset of the Korean War, empowers the president to expand industrial production of key materials or products for national security and other reasons.
-His action came after criticism that his administration was slow in its initial response, with the United States facing shortages of diagnostic testing kits and other essential medical equipment.
+The Trump administration has been criticized as being slow in its initial response, with the United States facing shortages of diagnostic testing kits and other essential medical equipment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)